this site is information about books written and edited by John Shannon Hendrix on the subjects of architecture,

 The Relation Between Architectural Forms and Philosophical Structures in the Work of Francesco Borromini in Seventeenth-Century Rome

-The purpose of the book is to show how Borromini's architectural forms
+The purpose of the book is to show how Borromini's architectural forms are related

-in a culmination of classical and renaissance ideas.
+culmination of classical and renaissance ideas.
 The

 analysis includes a historical reconstruction of the setting of seventeenth-century Rome and an examination of drawings and